Last Updated: August 11, 2019

 - Are there any opportunities for Y testing financial assistance?

-Consider this an advanced project for experienced testers and FTDNA users who have some experience using genealogical resources to research their paternal lines.
+This an advanced project for experienced testers and FTDNA users who:

 Surname.
 The tester's last name must be in our list of surnames.
 If you are a Y DNA match to someone with a Corca Laidhe surname, that does not make you eligible.